Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Results

-These results indicate that thermal effects and neutrino trapping can significantly modify the global properties of compact stars, including their maximum masses, radii, and internal composition.
-As the star cools and neutrinos gradually escape, its thermodynamic state evolves toward the cold, neutrino-free configuration.
-As illustrated in Fig.~\ref{fig:MR}, this evolution is accompanied by a contraction of the stellar radius, while the baryonic mass remains approximately constant.
-Such a contraction may alter the internal phase structure and could potentially trigger transitions between different stellar branches, most prominently in the case where twin or triplet configurations are present in the mass-radius diagram~\cite{Alford:2017,Li:2024lmd,Haque2026}.
+These results indicate that thermal effects and neutrino trapping can significantly modify the global properties of compact stars, including their maximum masses, radii, and~internal compositions.
+As~the star cools and neutrinos gradually escape, its thermodynamic state evolves toward the cold, neutrino-free configuration.
+As~illustrated in Figure~\ref{fig:MR}, this evolution is accompanied by the contraction of the stellar radius, while the baryonic mass remains approximately constant.
+Such a contraction may alter the internal phase structure and could potentially trigger transitions between different stellar branches, most prominently in the case where twin or triplet configurations are present in the mass--radius diagram~\cite{Alford:2017,Li:2024lmd,Haque2026}.